gk646/magique/README.md

         - `Example:` Shows how this method or struct is correctly used
         - `IMPORTANT:` Points out crucial information like unique behavior or pitfalls
 - **[YouTube Channel](https://www.youtube.com/@gk646-yt)**
-    - Contains tutorial, walkthrough, showcase and development videos
+    - Contains tutorials, showcase and development videos
-- **GitHub Wiki**
-    - Written like a tutorial and focuses on general examples rather than individual methods
-    - Each module has its own page plus additional pages for combined functionality and extras
-    - Might be incomplete

 If you're a newcomer to gamedev or C++ you should start with the Getting Started page in the wiki.
 Contrary if you have experience with the concepts the in-header documentation will likely be enough to guide you.